 BECOME A GRAIN CHANGER

-Through my work with Noble Grain Alliance I have connected with many “grainiacs” who are as passionate as I am about working with whole grains and who have shared their experiences with me.
+Through my work I have connected with many “grainiacs” who are as passionate as I am about working with whole grains and who have shared their experiences with me.
 On this journey I have learned and continue to learn about the importance of bringing whole grains back to our table.
 It is no accident that the term “breaking bread” signifies coming together as a community to share a meal but so much more.
 You are my community and I intend to take you on my journey and share my experiences and knowledge with you so that you too can become a grain changer.